ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-06-03-metaprogrammingi-ruby.markdown

 counter # => 4
 ```

 If you define multiple methods in the same Flat Scope, maybe protected by a Scope Gate, all those methods can share bindings.
-That’s called a **Shared Scope**.
+That’s called a **Shared Scope**

 ***What is Context Probe?***